“The thing with Mid-Ohio is,” the voice sounded coyly placid, “that it is like any other race track. Just much more of it.”

 In between Bryar and Mid-Ohio, there had been some fuzz about the Escorts fuel consumption.
 It indeed seemed much lower than that of the Beemers.
 Allowing the Escorts to do full races without stopping.
 While as the Bavarian cars needed at least one long pit-stop for fuel.

 The German headquarters had taken the issue serious and had explored possible solutions.
 Some of Munich’s factory cars had even been reported at Hockenheim.
-Testing a new fast refuelling system.
-But in the end, the factory decided to not ship the refuelling rig to Mid-Ohio.
+Testing a new fast refueling system.
+But in the end, the factory decided to not ship the refueling rig to Mid-Ohio.

 “When all is said and done, a slow race driver is still better than a toasted driver.”
 One Bavarian official was anonymously quoted.

 After the race, Voigt admitted that it had inspired them to try a race without stops.
 The resulting fuel load had made the car heavy early on in the race.
 But at some stage, it looked as if the gamble might work.
 As other cars stopped, Voigt sailed by and was at some point even running fifth.

 Chapman, Everett and other stoppers however quickly reeled him back in.
 And by the time the young Brooklyner was supposed to put up a fight, he was running on very sloppy rubber.
 While as his assailants had brand new Firestones on their shiny rims.